Wander Franco Player Props: Rays vs. Red Sox

 Wander Franco At The Plate

-- In 44.4% of his games this season, he has hit a home run, and 10% of his trips to the plate.
+- Looking at the 10 games he has played this year, he's hit a home run in four of them (40.0%), and in 9.1% of his trips to the plate.

-- Franco has driven in a run in six games this year (66.7%), including two games with multiple runs batted in.
+- In six games this year (60.0%), Franco has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in seven of nine games so far this season.
+- He has scored in seven games this season (70.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.